e271828e/Flight.jl/docs/notes/design/framework_spec.md

-artifact directly, and `Simulation(world; ...)` is *defined as* `Simulation(build(world); ...)` — the build CI checked, an acceptance test targeted or a face-provenance table was printed from is the one deployed, never an assumed-equal reconstruction (computed `exports` bodies are ordinary user code re-evaluated on every build, so equality between two builds of the same world is an assumption the factorization removes).
+artifact directly, and `Simulation(world; ...)` is *defined as* `Simulation(build(world); ...)` — the build CI checked, an acceptance test targeted or a face-provenance table was printed from is the one deployed, never an assumed-equal reconstruction (computed boundary-connection bodies are ordinary user code re-evaluated on every build, so equality between two builds of the same world is an assumption the factorization removes).
 Deployment binding still happens only at `Simulation` construction, whichever entry point runs.